 Resources for Teaching Online

-Many educators this academic year, particularly those new to online teaching, are talking about how teaching during this global health crisis feels like teaching for the first time.
-Even those with many years of experience feel this way.
-Fortunately, colleagues around the world are sharing their online teaching resources.
-However, it can be hard to navigate this avalanche of advice and information mid-semester.
-To help you, we’ve broken up some of these tips and resources into categories below.
+It can be hard to navigate an avalanche of teaching advice and information mid-semester.
+To help you, we’ve broken up some useful teaching tips and resources into categories below.
 You can also access more resources at the CUNY Innovative Teaching Academy.

 Accessible Course Design